nhsuk/nhsuk-frontend/packages/components/emergency-alert/README.md

 # Emergency alert

-Find out more about the emergency alert component and when to use it in the [NHS Digital service manual](https://beta.nhs.uk/service-manual/patterns/).

 To discuss or contribute to this component, visit the [GitHub issue for this component](https://github.com/nhsuk/nhsuk-frontend/issues/166).

 ## Quick start examples